daivik05/Hashcat-password-cracking/README.md

 This guide provides step-by-step instructions on how to use Hashcat, a popular password cracking tool, to crack passwords.
 By following these instructions, you can assess the strength of your organization's password security and identify potential vulnerabilities.

+## Introduction to Hashcat

+Hashcat is a powerful and versatile password cracking tool used by cybersecurity professionals, penetration testers, and security researchers to assess the strength of password security implementations.
+It is renowned for its speed, efficiency, and extensive range of supported hash algorithms, making it a preferred choice for password auditing and recovery tasks.

+### Key Features

+- **Wide Range of Hash Algorithms**: Hashcat supports various hash algorithms, including MD5, SHA-1, SHA-256, bcrypt, and many others, allowing it to crack passwords stored in different formats and systems.

+- **Multiple Attack Modes**: Hashcat offers multiple attack modes, such as dictionary attacks, brute-force attacks, and rule-based attacks, enabling users to tailor their cracking techniques based on the specific scenario and available resources.

+- **High Performance**: With its highly optimized codebase and support for GPU acceleration, Hashcat can achieve remarkable cracking speeds, significantly reducing the time required to crack passwords compared to traditional methods.

+- **Extensive Wordlist Support**: Users can leverage pre-existing wordlists or create custom wordlists containing potential passwords.
+Hashcat seamlessly integrates with wordlists, enabling efficient dictionary attacks.

+- **Rule Engine**: Hashcat features a flexible rule engine that allows users to apply custom transformations and manipulations to wordlists, enhancing the effectiveness of dictionary attacks.

+### Use Cases

+- **Password Auditing**: Organizations use Hashcat to audit the strength of passwords stored in their systems, identifying weak or compromised credentials that may pose security risks.

+- **Penetration Testing**: Security professionals and penetration testers leverage Hashcat during security assessments to evaluate the resilience of client systems against password-based attacks and identify potential entry points for attackers.

+- **Password Recovery**: Hashcat assists users in recovering forgotten or lost passwords, such as encrypted files or password-protected documents, by attempting to crack the passwords using various techniques.

 ## Prerequisites

 Before getting started, ensure you have the following: